- Prospective Students

 Undergraduate students at Eastern can choose from courses taught by specialists in a wide variety of subjects from ancient Greece, to modern Iran, Korea, and South Africa, and from Atlantic mariners in the age of sail to World War II.

 In Fall 2012, Dr. Debra Reid and eleven undergraduates created an award-winning exhibit, "Building a Brotherhood," focused on freemasonry in Central Illinois after World War II.
-They researched it, acquired artifacts, and wrote the informational panels for the exhibit, which went on display at Booth Library in November.
-Not only did the exhibit receive an "Excellent" rating from Special Projects Illinois State Historical Society, Dr. Reid notes the students "also impressed the masons."
+They conducted research, acquired artifacts, and wrote the informational panels for the exhibit, which went on display at Booth Library in November.
+Not only did the exhibit receive an "Excellent" rating from the Special Projects Illinois State Historical Society, Dr. Reid notes the students "also impressed the masons."

 Why do employers desperately want to hire applicants with history degrees?
 How does a history degree provide the real-world skills needed to succeed in a variety of careers?
 Nearly 80 history majors learned the answers to these and other questions at the 2013 EIU History Careers Day.
 Former EIU history majors spoke about how their history degrees provided them a leg up on the job market upon graduation and the real-world skills that have allowed them to build highly successful careers.